Peckham: 20th century

 In the early 1990s Peckham was a centre of underground music partly due to a large squat known as The Dolehouse in a disused, two-floor DHSS building near Peckham High Street.
 The building was already known for having featured in the cover shot of a 1980s pictorial biography of 1960s' mods, featuring them on their customised scooters outside the then Camberwell Labour Exchange.

-In 1989 the squatters adopted the name Dole House Crew and along with another local group of squatters called the "Green Circus", held regular gigs/parties in the building.
+In 1989, the squatters adopted the name Dole House Crew and along with another local group of squatters called the "Green Circus", held regular gigs/parties in the building.
 They moved on to many other South East London venues after the Peckham Dolehouse was evicted in late October 1990.
 A squatted social centre called the Spike Surplus Scheme ran from 1998 until being evicted by the council in 2009.

 Peckham was one of the areas where riots took place during the 2011 England riots.

+Peckham was home to the Peckham Black Women's Centre until 1990, and to the Black Lesbian and Gay Centre from 1992 to 1995.
+In 2024 a Rainbow Plaque commemorating the Black Lesbian and Gay Centre was unveiled on Bellenden Road.

 Current status

 Since the 1990s the European Union has invested in the regeneration of the area; partly funding the award-winning Peckham Library, a new town square and new housing to replace the North Peckham Estate.
 State funding is being provided to improve the housing stock and renovate the streets.
 This includes funding for public arts projects like the Tom Phillips mosaics on the wall of the Peckham Experiment restaurant.

 1994 saw the completion of the Peckham Arch designed by architects Troughton McAslan and funded in part by a £1m SRB (Single Regeneration Budget) grant.
 The arch is due to be demolished to make way for 19 flats; the decision was made despite public protests.

 The main shopping street is Rye Lane and the large Peckham Rye Park is nearby.
 Bellenden Road is an area of small independent shops.